 Due to the Southern Knight’s gentle nature and lack of defenses, Seahorses are not able to compete with other fish for food and should be isolated to their own tank if suitable buddies are not available.

-Seahorse food supply is often eaten by a several other types of fish, so it is best to avoid keeping competitors, aggressive, predatory or fast-moving fish in the same tank.
-Also avoid Angelfish, Anthias, Butterflyfish, Damsels, Eels, Filefish, Goatfish, Groupers, Grunts, Sharks or Wrasse.
+Seahorse food supply is often eaten by several other types of fish, so it is best to avoid keeping competitors, aggressive, predatory or fast-moving fish in the same tank.
+Also avoid Angelfish, Anthias, Butterflyfish, Damsels, Eels, Filefish, Goatfish, Groupers, Grunts, Sharks, or Wrasse.

 Feeding Your Southern Knight Seahorse

 These tender creatures are carnivorous and will need to be trained in order to feed on frozen brine shrimp or plankton.
 Be mindful to give them a variety of krill, mysis shrimp, and mixed plankton and not solely brine shrimp.
 Southern Knight Seahorses have a small gut tract and will eat as they please, using their snouts like a vacuum.
 Be sure to clean out any uneaten food from the aquarium.